shane-borden/pgbouncer-container/README.md

 Within the `values.yaml` file there is a section labeled `config:`.
 This section contains the basic pgBouncer configuration.
 You can place any valid configuration in this section, but it must be in .yaml format.

 Currently the chart is set with the following default values.
 Values the user should modify are in brackets (these brackets are not part of the yaml file and should not be included in the modifications).
-However all should be modified according to user requirements:
+Other parameters should be modified according to user requirements.

+The value for the userlist should contain the output from the public.lookup function for that particular user
 ```
 config:
-  adminUser: [pgbouncerAdmin]
+  adminUser: [pgbouncer_meta_user]
-  adminPassword: ["Google54321!"]
+  adminPassword: [Google5432111]
   authUser: [pgbouncer_auth_user]
-  authPassword: Google543211
+  authPassword: [Google543211]
   listen_addr: "*"
   listen_port: 5432
   databases: